 Read more about becoming a Field Partner.

-We currently work with dozens of Field Partners in multiple countries in Asia, Africa, The Pacific and The Caribbean.
-The majority of our kits are sent to sub-Saharan Africa and you can view a map of our Field Partners here
+We currently work with dozens of Field Partners throughout Asia, Africa, The Pacific and The Caribbean.
+The majority of our kits are sent to sub-Saharan Africa.
+You can view a map of our Field Partners here.